Offered The Job? Here’s How to Properly Respond to a Job Offer By Email

 How to Respond to A Job Offer Quickly

-You don’t want to send a knee-jerk response.
+You don’t want to send a knee-jerk response to a job offer by email.
 There’s no need to pound out a response on your iPhone while you wait in line for coffee.
 However, don’t let things linger either.
-Send your response at the earliest possible moment.
+Send your accepting job offer email at the earliest possible moment.

-Of course, you might not have an answer in mind immediately.
-You might want to consider the offer.
-That’s acceptable — just let the company know.
+Of course, you might not have an answer in mind immediately when you’re offered the job.
+You might want to consider it first, and that’s acceptable — just let the company know.
 Send an initial response asking them for time to consider and letting them know how long you expect to take to make a decision.

 Craft Your Message

-Think about what you want to say.
-This email will have formal implications, either officially starting the process of integrating you into the company or ending your candidacy for the position.
-As such, you should make sure it covers everything you need to communicate.
+Think about what you want to say in your accepting job offer email.
+Your email will have formal implications, either officially starting the process of integrating you into the company or ending your candidacy for the position.
+As such, you should ensure your accepting job offer email covers everything you need to communicate.

 If you’re accepting the position, the email will also continue to build your relationship with the company.
-You want to put your best foot forward.
+You want to put your best foot forward when you’re offered the job.

 Make Your Response Clear